machine-drivers/docker-machine-driver-xhyve/README.md

 configuration.

 - Edit glide.yaml to change the dependencies as needed.
 - Delete `glide.lock` and re-create the vendor directory by running `make vendor`.
-Glide will recognize that there is no lock file and recalculatethe required dependencies.
+Glide will recognize that there is no lock file and recalculate the required dependencies.
 - Check-in the updated `glide.yaml` and `glide.lock` files.
 - Test that everything still compiles with the new lock file in place by running make clean && make.